LEFTLANE

 PRACTICE BEFORE YOUR NEW ZEALAND PICKUP

 The right turn across traffic.
 The clockwise roundabout.
+Pulling out in the left lane after a stop.
 The three-second window after a turn where post-turn drift fires.
-LeftLane runs each as a standalone scenario you can repeat until the new pattern feels normal — before you meet your first one-lane bridge for real.
+The driving-on-the-left simulator runs each as a standalone scenario you can repeat until the new pattern feels normal — before you meet your first one-lane bridge for real.

 Start the simulator →